Technician Economy

 mobilization

 Technician shortages are often experienced by individual employers, but the solution usually requires regional coordination.
-The Institute supports a regional mobilization model built around seven steps.
+The Foundry supports a regional mobilization model built around seven steps.

 01